Connect with a certified trainer for free

 Recovery

-With rest and conservative treatment, athletes with patella tendonitis usually have a relatively quick recovery with only a short break from play.
-It’s important to to give your knee sufficient rest and avoid playing or working out until your pain has resolved.
+With rest and conservative patella tendonitis treatment, athletes with patella tendonitis usually quickly recover with only a short break from play.
+Giving your knee sufficient rest is important and avoiding playing or working out until your pain resolves.
 Physical therapy will play an important role in a prompt return to play.
 Once you’re back in the game, proper stretching and warm-up can help you avoid a repeat injury.